vnr2/Customer-Churn-Diversion-and-Inclusion-Analysis/README.md

 Tasks

-* Customers in the Telecom Industry are hard-earned we don't want to lose them so the retention department is here to get customers back in case of termination
+* Customers in the Telecom Industry are hard-earned, we don't want to lose the, so the retention department is here to get customers back in case of termination
-* We get in touch after they have terminated the contract but this is reactionary it would be better to know in advance who is at risk
+* We get in touch after they have terminated the contract, but this is reactionary; it would be better to know in advance who is at risk
 * Customer analysis is done in Excel
-* We want to know more about our customers visualized clearly so it is self-explanatory for our management.
+* We want to know more about our customers, visualized clearly, so it is self-explanatory for our management.

 Case Study - 3 (Diversity and Inclusivity in HR Department)
 ![image](https://github.com/user-attachments/assets/656fbaba-fd44-4e04-82d6-f6d4e69ed27c)